CGAL/cgal-web/_posts/2023-04-01-Influence4You.md

 to setup WordPress or to create a twitter account, or wish to avoid the humiliating experience of having fewer than a hundred followers in the beginning, note that Influence4You provides the means to get a flying start.</p>

+With this new venture, CGAL is embracing both traditional and modern venues, and will look forward to the future.

 <br>
 <div style="text-align:center;">